Overview of Eligibility Criteria

 - Organizations that have not completed the required Impact Reports for any previous State Giving grants received from the Walmart Foundation

-- Organizations whose funds will not be managed and used locally
+- Organizations whose funds will not be managed and used within the state to which they are applying

 - Organizations whose programming or policies may position Walmart, Sam’s Club, or the Walmart Foundation in a negative light